semicolon-savior/WS1-Health-Check/HealthCheck_Readmes/README_Technician.md

 # Health Check Tool – Technician Instructions

 ## Purpose
-Used to verify post-provisioning health of a Windows device after imaging or Workspace ONE enrollment.
+Used to verify device is online, checking in to Workspace ONE UEM, and has Windows Updates Installed.
+This allows users or admins to quickly verify device status, esepcially for devices that may be offline for extended periods of time.

 ## How to Launch
 - Via desktop shortcut